 After this procedure, there can be distinct physical changes in the affected limb.
 These include:

 - Redness.
-This redness usually begins within 48 hours of surgery but eventually fades to brown and normal skin color can return within 6 months.
+This redness usually begins within 48 hours of surgery but eventually fades to brown and normal skin colour can return within 6 months.
 Sometimes, however, discolouration is permanent.

 - Swelling and lymphoedema of the affected limb.
 For some patients, oedema can also be permanent after isolated limb perfusion.

 Reports about isolated limb perfusion procedure for melanoma indicate:

 - A 75% response rate to the procedure

 - An enhanced patient survival rate compared to no treatment